Firenze, ti amo

 Visiting Florence outside the peak season, particularly in July and August, can help mitigate costs, but beyond that, there’s hardly a true low season.

-In this travel guide on where to stay in Florence, we will do our best to guide you to the best hotels in Florence.
-In which area should you stay?
-Where not to stay?
+In this travel guide on where to stay in Florence, we’ll help you find the best places to stay – from budget-friendly options to some of the best hotels in Florence.

 Our favourites: Where to stay in Florence?